dankelley/dankelley.github.io/_posts/2019-12-15-new-R-palette.md

 The upcoming R-4 (4.0 is available now as a pre-release, but it is still in active development and therefore **not recommended** for routine work) will solve this.
 The default colours will be more visible, more balanced, and also better for those with certain vision challenges.

-In R-4.0, you can also use the old palettes, so there is no worry about compatibility with old plots.
-A single function call,

-{% highlight r linenos=table %}
-palette("R3")
-{% endhighlight %}
-will switch to the old scheme, so scripts that need compatibility need only insert a line like this at the top, and the old colours will be used.
+Several palettes are provided, including the one used prior to R 4.x (use `palette("R3")` to get the old scheme).

 # A practical example